UMD: A Globally Connected University

 Student health and safety are among the highest priorities for Education Abroad.
 We have a robust risk management program designed to equip students with health and safety tools and resources to be safe and savvy travelers and make healthy choices throughout their time abroad.
 Prior to departure, all students attend an in-person orientation that provides them with health and safety guidance and what to do in an emergency.
 Additionally, all students are enrolled in comprehensive international insurance and have access to a wealth of resources that direct them to local health professionals.

 While we know that thoughtful planning and preparation prior to travel can mitigate many risks, we recognize that unforeseen events occur.
 We are equipped to respond quickly to health and safety incidents and are continuously monitoring information we receive from trusted, well-established resources about situations and conditions that might impact the health and safety of our students abroad.
-This includes giving UMD students access to AlertTraveler, an app that connects them with real time information if there is an incident affecting their location and allows them to directly connect with UMD crisis response staff in an emergency.
+This includes giving UMD students access to AlertTraveler, an app that connects them with real time information if there is an incident affecting their location and allows them to directly connect with Maryland crisis response staff in an emergency.

 Student Experience Abroad